 - comprehension (both listening and reading)

 It is essential that teaching focuses on developing pupils’ competence in both dimensions; different kinds of teaching are needed for each.
 Our aims at St Paul’s are to promote reading for pleasure and to teach children to read easily, fluently and with good understanding.
 We support children to develop the habit of reading widely and often, both for pleasure and information.
 Reading is taught daily through guided reading sessions.
-Children are also encouraged to read for pleasure in school.
+Children are also encouraged to read for pleasure in school and at home.

-Children start the Reception year reading a selection of Pink banded reading books and then move on to books with more tricky words and sentences.
 We have a number of early reading interventions in place to help those pupils who need extra support.
 Reading Recovery is at the heart of these interventions, a one to one intensive reading support that makes a huge difference both in terms of reading progress and helping to boost the pupil’s confidence and self-esteem, allowing them to reach age expectation at the end of the programme.
 FFT is another individual reading programme which has produced excellent results for the children in Key Stage 1 and lower Key Stage 2.
-We encourage reading for pleasure to help our pupils gain a love of reading offering them a varied and rich range of different books and pupils are encouraged to read regularly at home with their carers.
+We encourage reading for pleasure to help our pupils gain a love of reading offering them a varied and rich range of different books and pupils are encouraged to read regularly at home with their parents and carers.